-- Using our unique leverage as students attending universities with multi-million dollar apparel programs, USAS holds apparel brands like Adidas responsible for their subcontracted workers, forcing them to respect workers' basic rights to fair wages, decent working conditions, and a union.
+- Using our unique leverage as students attending universities with multi-million dollar apparel programs, USAS holds apparel brands like VF responsible for their subcontracted workers, forcing them to respect workers' basic rights to fair wages, decent working conditions, and a union.

 - It’s no secret that workers across the U.S. are constantly struggling to get by.
 It’s also not a secret that the bosses who control the workplace have the money and power to improve the lives of millions of workers.

 - Thousands of workers at our universities who clean our dorms, feed us in our dining halls, and keep us safe on our campuses are living in poverty, subject to harsh retaliation if they speak out or try to form a union.

 - USAS stands with campus workers in their struggles to win better conditions, wage increases, healthcare benefits, and a union.
 The fight continues, from Santa Clara University in California to the University of Miami in Florida.

 - Students are workers too!
 The USAS Student Worker Organizing Committee is leading the fight for better working conditions and a voice at work for student employees.

 - SWOC leaders are bringing the fight for living wages to campuses across the country through the #15OnCampus campaign, for a $15 minimum wage for all campus workers, including student workers.

 - From coast to coast, we’re winning big.
 USASers recently won $15 at the University of Washington Seattle and New York University, making these the first two universities in the country to offer a $15 minimum wage to student workers.